drj826/SML/README.txt

   (Publisher.pm)

 I created SML because I wanted to create and maintain documentation the same way I create and maintain code.
-Furthermore, I wanted the ability to pre-define and validate the semantics of my documents.
+I wanted a `compiler' to mercilessly throw syntax errors found in my documents or when my document says something that doesn't make any sense.

-For instance, I wanted the publisher to warn me that a `test' is invalid if it is associated with a valid `requirement' and a valid `solution.'
+For instance, I wanted the document `compiler' to throw an error if a `test' is not associated with a `requirement' and a `solution.'
+Or, throw an error when I try to make a `bicycle' part of a `person.'

 I've been using early prototypes for years to manage thousands of pages of documentation.
 But I've never gotten around to sharing the